 Courtney Thorsson teaches, studies, and writes about African American literature at the University of Oregon, where she is a Professor of English and a Faculty Fellow in the Clark Honors College.
 She is the author of Women’s Work: Nationalism and Contemporary African American Women's Novels and essays in CallalooAfrican American Review, MELUS, Gastronomica, Contemporary Literature, Legacy, and Public Books.

 Courtney’s most recent book, The Sisterhood: How A Network of Black Women Writers Changed American Culture, tells the story of a community of Black women writers and intellectuals who transformed political, literary, and academic cultures.
-Read reviews of The Sisterhood in The Nation, Publisher's Weekly, Kirkus Reviews, Library Journal, and the Times Literary Supplement.
+Read reviews of The Sisterhood in The Nation, the Times Literary Supplement, Publisher's Weekly, Kirkus Reviews, Library Journal, Signs: Journal of Women in Culture and Society, The Journal of American History, and Resources for Gender and Women's Studies: A Feminist Review.